 After obtaining a surgical human pulmonary artery tissue sample [1], place the tissue in 4 degree-Celsius cold cord buffer on ice for no more than two hours [2-TXT].

-WIDE: Talent entering lab with sample/Talent placing sample onto bench
+WIDE: Talent entering lab with a tube that contains sample in buffer/Talent placing sample onto bench

-Talent placing tissue into buffer, with buffer container visible in frame TEXT: See text for all solution and medium preparation details

 Coat a high affinity cell-binding 60-milliliter cell culture dish with 2 milliliters of 5 micrograms/milliliter of fibronectin [1] and incubate the dish at 37 degrees Celsius for at least 15 minutes [2].

 WIDE: Talent adding fibronectin to dish, with fibronectin container visible in frame